 Q: Are other establishments in Stamford closed?

-Q: Are mass gatherings (for example, places of worship and sports events) be cancelled?
+Q: Are mass gatherings and venues (for example, places of worship and amphitheaters) cancelled/closed?

 Q: I live in an apartment building, should I be worried?

 A: There is no evidence that living in an apartment building places you at increased risk of COVID-19.
 If someone in your building were to test positive, the Department of Health will work with the patient to make the appropriate recommendations to prevent transmission.
 These recommendations will be made on a case-by-case basis.